 Sierra Arvon, Devin Berg, Trevor Corey, Chris Crampton, Rebecca Eskola, Becca Forsberg, Darlene Helminen, Katrina Hyrkas, Kali Kerttu, Logan Lemler, Krystyn Mazurowski, Rebecca Mullis, Kathryn Nelson, Jason Newman,

 Brook Nordstrom, Daniel Perram, Nathan Perrault, Troy Pierce, Aaron Rose, Trevor Silvola, Cody Spagnotti, Selena Stromer, Cori Stubenrauch, Kyle Tanskanen, Maranda Wilson

 Barbara Flanagin’s artist statement: In 2006 I took a leap of faith to the Keweenaw, a place I had only discovered the year before.
 I sold my Illinois home of 27 years in 2005 and now had the possibility to try my hand at art, something I had wanted to do for a long time.

 Classes in botanical art at the Morton Arboretum, which I had begun to take in 2003 when my children were out on their own, provided me with excellent instruction in many medium and a deep appreciation for the beauty of plants.
-Botanical art was useful in the Heritage Apple Project at Central, Michigan.
+Botanical art was used in the Heritage Apple Project at Central, Michigan.
 The exquisite light and landscapes of the Keweenaw have provided many sources of inspiration in addition to the many unique plants found here.

 The opportunity to illustrate One Starry Night for Mudminnow Press allowed me to expand in another direction by painting many different animals in their varied habitats.
 Few can fail to be intrigued by the history of the Copper Country and it has provided another opportunity for me to use my art to try to capture some of it through interpretive signs and currently a mural for Calumet Township.